 After a mostly quiet summer of town halls and public appearances, the two major party candidates have spent the past few weeks sparring.
 Last Wednesday, Murphy posted a message on his Facebook page criticizing Guadagno for not condemning Assemblyman Parker Space (R-Sussex) for posting a picture in front of a confederate flag and for her choice of a running mate, who is being sued by a local Jewish group.

-“(Guadagno) refused to criticize a sitting Assemblyman for posing with the Confederate flag, a symbol of bigotry and divisiveness,”.
+“(Guadagno) refused to criticize a sitting Assemblyman for posing with the Confederate flag, a symbol of bigotry and divisiveness,” the post reads.
 “Today, we’ve learned that her choice for Lieutenant Governor, Woodcliff Lake Mayor Carlos Rendo, has been accused of systematic harassment and discrimination by the Chabad community in Woodcliff Lake.
 Yet, both times Lieutenant Governor Guadagno refused to criticize racist and anti-semitic speech despite the clear evidence.”

 Guadagno, who has spent much time touting her proposal to cap the school portion of property taxes at 5 percent, denied the charge and used the opportunity to criticize Murphy for proposing a reported $1.3 billion tax increase.

 “It's a shame that Phil Murphy would stoop so low to hide his support for raising taxes by over $1.3 billion by getting involved in divisive and horrendous identity politics,” Guadagno said in a statement.
 “Carlos and I have condemned racism and bigotry in all forms, and Phil Murphy knows it.
 His desperate race-baiting attacks to stir up fake outrage are beneath all of us as New Jerseyans, who value diversity, equality and love for each other.”